Latta, South Carolina

 Latta is a town in Dillon County, South Carolina, United States.
-Latta is the second largest town in Dillon County.
+Latta is the second most populous town in Dillon County.
 As of the 2010 census, it had a population of 1,379.

 History

 Latta was established in 1887.
 The town arose from a need for a railroad, which helped to eliminate "the need to travel to Wilmington, North Carolina, in order to reach many points in South Carolina."
 Thus, the Atlantic Coast Line Railroad built two depots; one in the city of Dillon and the other 7 mi to the south in Latta.
 The depots were completed in 1888.
 Many families were drawn to this area, and in March 1890, "the town of Latta was incorporated by the state legislature and received its charter."

 The town was named for the Latta family of settlers.
 More specifically, it was named after Captain Robert Latta, who was from York County, South Carolina; he orchestrated the engineering for the Atlantic Coast Line Railroad.
 Captain Latta not only surveyed the area for the railroad, but he also constructed the original plans for the town of Latta.
 Because of Latta's railroad facilities, the town grew rapidly, especially from 1900 to 1910.

 Latta has an established historic district, mostly located on Main Street, and many of these structures are listed in the National Register of Historic Places.
 Latta has about 55 properties, constructed between ca. 1890 and ca. 1930, that are a part of the historic district.
 Furthermore, Latta is home to one of the 13 Carnegie public library buildings in South Carolina.
 The Latta library opened in 1914 and is "one of five of South Carolina's original 14 Carnegie libraries still in use as a library."
 The post office in Latta has been in operation since 1888.

 In April 2014, Mayor Earl Bullard fired Police Chief Crystal Moore, allegedly because Moore is lesbian.
 Bullard said on the telephone, "I would much rather have — and I will say this to anybody's face — somebody who drank and drank too much taking care of my child than I had somebody whose lifestyle is questionable around children. … I'm not going to let two women stand up there and hold hands and let my child be aware of it.
 And I'm not going to see them do it with two men neither."

 In June 2014, Latta residents voted in favor of changing from a "strong mayor" government to a "strong council" government, which allowed the town council to reinstate Crystal Moore as Latta's police chief, which they did unanimously on June 28, 2014.